Prisoners

 The bright lights of the Crucible beckon, but I haven’t time or money.

-In the Green room backstage Kay mends a cup that has to be perpetually broken,
+In the green room backstage Kay mends a cup that has to be perpetually broken,

 Feeds me toast that has to be nightly replenished